 This medication is not recommended for use during pregnancy.
 It may harm an unborn baby.
-Consult your doctor for more details and to discuss using at least 2 reliable forms of birth control (such as condoms, birth control pills) while taking this medication and for 8 weeks after stopping treatment.
+Consult your doctor for more details and to discuss the use of reliable forms of birth control while taking this medication and for 8 weeks after stopping treatment.
 If you become pregnant or think you may be pregnant, tell your doctor immediately.

 It is unknown if this medication passes into breast milk.
 Because of the possible risk to the infant, breast-feeding while using this drug is not recommended.
 Consult your doctor before breast-feeding.

 Zortress User Reviews